This Discussion channel is currently closed.

 Default_avatar

-Paul Pederson almost 6 years ago
+Paul Pederson over 6 years ago

 I am a resident of Lake Cochrane.
 It’s unfortunate that wind companies are allowed to come into an area and promise money to local landowners without performing due diligence on local issues.
 The negative impact of these industrial turbines on the Lake Cochrane area would be devastating.
 Please respect the 3 mile setback established by the Deuel County commissioners to protect this area.
 Thank you.